MysterionRise/flavours-of-elastic/README.md

+# Repo with collection of different OpenDistro Elastic usage

-# Example of OpenDistro Elastic cluster
+## Example of OpenDistro Elastic cluster

 Docker compose example and configurations for fully featured [Amazon Opendistro Elastic](https://opendistro.github.io/for-elasticsearch/) cluster with 2 nodes of Elastic + 1 node of Kibana